Deodat del Monte

 Deodat del Monte, Deodat van der Mont or Deodatus Delmont (baptized 24 September 1582, in Sint-Truiden – 24 November 1644, in Antwerp) was a Baroque painter, architect, engineer, astronomer, and art dealer who was part of the inner circle of Peter Paul Rubens.
+He worked for ruling princes in Germany, the Spanish Netherlands and Spain and was knighted.

 Life

 Deodat van der Mont was born on or shortly before 24 September 1582 (the date of his baptism) in Sint-Truiden.
-His parents were Ghuilliam van der Mont, a goldsmith, and Margriet Pruynen.
-His family was influential locally but was not a part of the aristocracy as has been assumed by some sources.
-His father moved to Antwerp in 1590 after he was forced to leave Sint-Truiden in the Prince-Bishopric of Liège due to accusations of money forgery.
+His parents were Guilliam van Dermonde (Ghuilliam van der Mont or vander Monden), a goldsmith and type caster, and Margriet Pruynen.
+His family was influential locally but was not a part of the aristocracy as some sources have assumed.
+His father moved the family to Antwerp in 1587 or 1590 after he was forced to leave Sint-Truiden in the Prince-Bishopric of Liège due to accusations of money forgery.

-Del Monte's life is closely connected to Rubens.
+Del Monte's life is closely connected to that of Rubens.
 According to contemporary witnesses, del Monte and Rubens were best friends from an early age.
 Del Monte would also have been his earliest pupil, at least in the area of painting.
 It is believed that he became a pupil of Rubens between 1598 (the year in which Rubens became a master) and 1600.
 He possibly studied under another master before becoming Rubens' pupil.

 Del Monte travelled with Rubens to Italy in 1600, according to some sources in Rubens' service while others state that they travelled as best friends.
+The pair travelled over the Rhine, via Strasbourg, Basel and Schaffhausen, over the Alps and probably entered Italy by way of the Gotthard Pass.
+Del Monte stayed with Rubens during his service as court painter in Mantua and his residences in Rome.
+During this period they became acquainted with the scientist Galileo Galilei.
 The pair were together in Italy most of the time for a period of 8 years.
 This is evidenced by del Monte's witnessing in 1608 of a contract between Rubens and the Oratorians for the execution of an altarpiece for the San Filippo Neri church in Ferro, Italy.

 Immediately upon his return to Antwerp with Rubens in 1608, del Monte was registered as a 'wijnmeester' ('wine master') of the local Guild of St Luke.
-As this is a title reserved for the sons of members of the Guild, the conclusion can be drawn that his father was or had been a member of the Guild.
-Del Monte joined the next year the 'sodaliteit of bejaerde jongmans', a fraternity for bachelors established by the Jesuit order.
-He served as the 'consulteur' of the fraternity in December 1609, 1610 and 1614.
+This was a title reserved for the sons of members of the Guild.
+His father had been admitted as a member of the Guild in 1593.
+Del Monte joined in 1609 the 'sodaliteit der bejaerde jongmans', a fraternity for older bachelors established by the Jesuit order in Antwerp.
+He served as the 'consultor' of the fraternity in December 1609, 1610 and 1614.
 He worked as a painter and is recorded as having a workshop with two pupils in 1610.
 His earliest commission was for a triptych for the main altar of the Saint Benedict Church in Mortsel.
 This work was completed in 1612 but was later replaced by a work by Anton Goubau and is now lost.